Why the loss of colour shouldn’t mean loss of confidence

 Another approach is to even out skin tone by depigmenting unaffected skin areas with hydroquinone to lighten them.
 A permanent and vigorous removal of all the skin pigment can be achieved with monobenzone.
 Sun safety must be adhered to for life to avoid severe sunburn and melanomas.
 Depigmentation takes about a year to complete.
 Yes, this is what Michael Jackson underwent.

 New biological treatments are currently under investigation and look promising.
 Janus kinase inhibitors are emerging as a potential treatment option for alopecia areata, eczema, and vitiligo.
 However, they have not yet been approved for use in dermatologic conditions.

-While as dermatologists we do our best to intervene and manage the visual appearance of vitiligo, we have observed that there is no better approach than confidence, information about the condition and a realistic approach to take vitiligo for what it is: a pigmentation condition that is not infectious and does no harm whatsoever.
-In fact, in the world of fashion, some models with vitiligo like Winnie Harlow, are flaunting it beautifully.
+While, as dermatologists and skin specialists, we do our best to intervene and manage the visual appearance of vitiligo, we have observed that there is no better approach than confidence, information about the condition, and a realistic approach to take vitiligo for what it is: a pigmentation condition that is not infectious and does no harm whatsoever.
+In fact, in the world of fashion, some models with vitiligo, like Winnie Harlow, are flaunting it beautifully.
 And so should everyone else.